 Finely chop onion and parsley.
 Grate the carrots.

-- Fry the onions for about a minute in a skillet with a little cooking spray.
+Fry the onions for about a minute in a skillet with a little cooking spray.
 Add carrots and parsley to the pan and let it simmer for about 2 min.
-Add cottage cheese, curry, chili and salt & pepper and mix briefly.
+Add cottage cheese, curry, chili, the other half of the salt, and pepper and mix briefly.

 Take the skillet off the heat and add an egg.
 Mix it all together and spread the filling over the now cool spinach mat.
 Don’t spread it all the way to the corners, or it will spill out when you roll it up.